melles1991/melles1991.github.io/pages/internal/adding_device.md

 * `image`: The image located under `images/devices/` to use for this device.
 Instructions on adding an image are below.
 * `install_method`: Used to determine the recovery install template to use.
 Templates can be found in \_includes/templates/recovery\_install\_`install_method`.md.
 * `kernel`: The repo name of the kernel - for example, `android_kernel_oneplus_msm8974`.
-* `network`: The frequencies and channels for the various network technologies.
-You can look them up [here](https://www.frequencycheck.com/models/).
-Keep the non-available technologies empty.
-* `peripherals`: A list of peripherals available on the device, can be any of the following list:

   ```
   {{ definitions.valid_peripherals.items.enum | join: ", " }}